MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/mapg-visibility-insights-compliance-posture.md

 - For apps:

-  - How many are in your tenant.
+  - How many are in your tenant
-  - How many might be overprivileged.
+  - How many might be overprivileged
-  - How many are high privilege.
+  - How many are high privilege

   From this information, you can determine the level of risk to your organization by overprivileged and high privilege apps.

 - For alerts:

-  - How many alerts your tenant has.
+  - How many alerts your tenant has
-  - How many are based on MAPG detections (**Threat alerts**).
+  - How many are based on MAPG detections (**Threat alerts**)
-  - How many are based on app policies you have in place (**Policy alerts**).
+  - How many are based on app policies you have in place (**Policy alerts**)
-  - The ten latest alerts.
+  - The 10 latest alerts

   From this information, you can determine how quickly alerts are being generated and the relative number of detected and policy-based alerts.